This document describes how to request, install, trust, and renew certain types of certificates on Cisco ASA Software managed with ASDM.

 3. A certificate populated with incorrect attributes can cause installation failure, or client side errors.
 For example, certain attributes are encoded using the wrong format.
 Another reason is that the Identity Certificate is missing Subject Alternative Name (SAN), or the domain name used to access the server is not present as a SAN.

 A. Installation of a new certificate (identity or CA) is not intrusive and does not cause downtime or requre a maintenance window.
-To enable a new certificate to be used for a service that exists is a change and require a change request / maintenance window.
+To enable a new certificate to be used for a service that exists is a change and requires a change request / maintenance window.

 Q. Can adding or changing a certificate disconnect the connected users?

-A. No, the users that are currently connected stay connected.
+A. No, users that are currently connected stay connected.
 The certificate is used at connection establishment.
 Once the users reconnect, the new certificate is used.

 Q. How can I create a CSR with a wildcard?
 Or a Subject Alternative Name (SAN)?

-A. Currently, the ASA/FTD cannot create a CSR with wildcard; however, this process can be done with OpenSSL.
+A. Currently, the ASA/FTD cannot create a CSR with a wildcard; however, this process can be done with OpenSSL.
 In order to generate the CSR and ID key, you can run the commands:

 openssl genrsa -out id.key 2048